 Soft vs. Hard Toothbrushes: What's Right For You

-There are typically three kinds of soft-bristle toothbrushes available in stores, extra-soft, soft and medium-soft.
-Hard-bristled toothbrushes—often called firm-bristles toothbrushes on the packaging—are not commonly found in stores because most dental professionals recommend toothbrushes with soft bristles.
+There are typically three kinds of soft-bristle toothbrushes available in stores: extra-soft, soft and medium-soft.
+Hard-bristled toothbrushes—often called firm-bristled toothbrushes on the packaging—are not commonly found in stores, because most dental professionals recommend toothbrushes with soft bristles.
 They especially recommend soft-bristle toothbrushes if you have sensitive teeth or signs of erosion.
 There are so many bristle options for toothbrushes, including:

 - Bristle firmness